HimankB/HimankB/README.md

 ## Hi there! 👋

-I'm Himank Bassi, a passionate developer from Australia currently pursuing a degree in Computer Science at the University of Melbourne.I'm deeply involved in various domains ranging from algorithms & data structures to mathematics, AI/ML, and data science.
+I'm Himank Bassi, a passionate developer from Australia currently pursuing a degree in Computer Science at the University of Melbourne.
+I'm deeply involved in various domains ranging from algorithms & data structures to mathematics, AI/ML, and data science.
 I thrive on challenges and enjoy exploring the depths of technology.

 ![Your GitHub stats](https://github-readme-stats.vercel.app/api?username=HIMANKB&show_icons=true&theme=transparent)
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=HimankB&size_weight=0.5&count_weight=0.5_icons=true&theme=transparent)